June in global missions history: It happened today!

 Taylor and even billionaire Cornelius Vanderbilt II.

-that Southern Baptists may realize the emergency and be faithful with their money and that the
+Southern Baptists may realize the emergency and be faithful with their money and that the

 pastors and people spread the information of the urgent need of the board."